KOF Q4 2025 Earnings Call Summary | Stock Taper

 • Sustainability: Achieved a record score in sustainability assessments, reinforcing the company's commitment to long-term value creation.

-• Working Capital Issues: Significant outflows in working capital were noted, primarily due to accounts payable adjustments, which may affect cash flow.
+• Working Capital Issues: Significant outflows in working capital were noted, primarily due to accounts payable adjustments related to the implementation of a new ERP system.

-• Pricing Strategy: Management is cautious about implementing further price increases in Mexico, given current consumer sensitivity.
+• Pricing Strategy: Management is cautious about implementing further price increases in Mexico, given current consumer sensitivity and sluggish demand.